leonlinsx/minimal-mistakes/_posts/2020-01-18-newsletter-annual-review.md

 **New additions to my reading list**

 1. [Geoff Yamane for investing](https://geoff-yamane.com/about "Geoff"), start with [his post on the investing meta-game](https://geoff-yamane.com/blog/2019/2/28/the-investing-meta-game "Investing")
-2. [The Diff by Byrne Hobart](https://diff.substack.com/) for inflection points in finance nad tech, start with his older post on [what to do when you've spotted a bubble](https://marker.medium.com/so-youve-spotted-a-bubble-3f2fa5cf49a9 "Bubble")
+2. [The Diff by Byrne Hobart](https://diff.substack.com/) for inflection points in finance and tech, start with his post on [what to do when you've spotted a bubble](https://marker.medium.com/so-youve-spotted-a-bubble-3f2fa5cf49a9 "Bubble")
 3. [The Profile by
 Polina Marinova](https://theprofile.substack.com/) for stories of interesting people
 4. [Movements by Michal Naka and Adam Feldman](https://movements.substack.com/ "Movements") for news in mobility and transportation